microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 ![](../graphics/tdeoption.png)

 The default is to let the Azure service manage your key.
 As it says, Azure will automatically generate a key to encrypt your databases, and manage the key rotations.
+You've seen how to do this with the Azure portal, but you can also use PowerShell, Azure CLI, T-SQL, or REST APIs.
+For more details, [refer here](https://docs.microsoft.com/en-us/azure/sql-database/transparent-data-encryption-azure-sql?tabs=azure-portal).

 You can, alternatively, bring your own key (BYOK) leveraging Azure key vault.
 In this scenario, you (not Azure) are responsible for and in full control of a key lifecycle management (key creation, rotation, deletion), key usage permissions, and auditing of operations on keys.
 For more information regarding Azure SQL TDE with BYOK, please [refer here](https://docs.microsoft.com/en-us/azure/sql-database/transparent-data-encryption-byok-azure-sql?view=sql-server-ver15).